azirbel/npoint/README.md

 app in `app/assets`.
 Build with `npm run build` first, or set up capybara to run against your live webpack version (I haven't done this yet, but have ideas in `spec_helper.rb`).

-Testing in IE: Use BrowserStack, which provides an [open source](https://www.browserstack.com/open-source) plan.
-(Contact Alex for setup details)

 ## Maintaining

 #### Production build